gyzerok/relax.js/README.md

 Relax.js
 ========

-This is an implementation of Flux inspired by the [DeLorean](https://github.com/deloreanjs/delorean), but more close to the original Facebook approach with data incapsulation.
+This is a tiny, framework agnostic implementation of the Flux pattern inspired by the [DeLorean](https://github.com/deloreanjs/delorean), but closer to the original Facebook approach with a data incapsulation.

 It is highly recommended to use it with the Facebook [Immutable](https://github.com/facebook/immutable-js) library.